zprihoda/aa241x_vision/README.md

-# AA241x Student Example Code #
+# AA241x Vision Example Code #

-This ROS package contains some example nodes (and code) for the teams of Spring 2019's AA241x course.
+This ROS package contains some example vision related nodes (and code) for the teams of Spring 2019's AA241x course.

 ### Getting the Code ###